-Definition: This data element counts the number of Person Forms (Not a Motor Vehicle Occupant) that are applicable to this case (i.e., non-occupants).
+Definition: This data element is the number of Person Forms (Not a Motor Vehicle Occupant) that are applicable to this case (i.e., non-occupants).

 Additional Information: This represents the number of forms created for persons not in motor vehicles.
-It is the count of all persons where "Person Type" is in (4, 5, 6, 7, 8, 10 or 19).
+It is the number of persons in the crash where "Person Type" is in (4, 5, 6, 7, 8, 10 or 19).

 Note: Persons where "Person Type" = 3 (Occupant of a Motor Vehicle Not In-Transport) are not included in this data element but are counted in C3A below.